Sore Throat vs Strep Symptoms: How To Tell The Difference

 - Warm or cool mist using a humidifier

-You can also take an over-the-counter pain reliever for associated body aches and pains.
+Some patients choose to take an over-the-counter pain reliever for associated body aches and pains.
+Ask your care provider about medication safety for your condition.

 Diagnosis & Treatment for Strep Throat